g8hh/the-tree-of-life/docs/custom-tab-layouts.md

 - prestige-button: The argument is a string that the prestige button should say before the amount of currency you will gain.
 It can also be a function that returns updating text.

+- upgrades: The layer's upgrades.
+The argument is optional, and is a the list of rows this component should include, if it doesn't have all of them.

-- upgrades, milestones, challenges, achievements: Display the upgrades, milestones, and challenges for a layer, as appropriate.
+- milestones, challenges, achievements: Display the upgrades, milestones, and challenges for a layer, as appropriate.

 - buyables, clickables: Display all of the buyables/clickables for this layer, as appropriate.
 The argument is optional and is the size of the boxes in pixels.